Sunwood-ai-labs/swarm-cat-cafe/docs/README.en.md

 ## 🤝 Contributions

-This project welcomes contributions from the community as an open-source project.
+This project is an open-source project and welcomes contributions from the community.
 Please help improve this project through bug reports, feature requests, and pull requests.

 ## 📄 License